lusis/lusis-cookbooks/noahlite/README.md

+**NOTICE**
+This cookbook is now deprecated.
+Theres is a full Noah cookbook available both on the opscode community site as well as [here](https://github.com/lusis-cookbooks/noah).
+Please don't use this cookbook anymore.
+Thanks!

 Description
 ===========
 This cookbook is a minimal version of the full Noah cookbook.
 It only provides resources and providers for using Noah in your cookbooks